JDSherbert/A-Star-Pathfinding/README.md

 The A* (A-star) algorithm is a popular pathfinding algorithm commonly used in robotics, games, and other applications where finding the shortest path between two points is necessary.
 A* is an extension of Dijkstra's algorithm with the added benefit of heuristic evaluation, making it more efficient for pathfinding in many cases.
-The effectiveness of A* heavily relies on the quality of this heuristic function - A good heuristic should be admissible (never overestimate the cost) to guarantee the optimality of the solution.
+The effectiveness of A* heavily relies on the quality of this heuristic function - A good heuristic should be admissible (never overestimate the cost) to get the best possible solution.

 -----------------------------------------------------------------------